 SCANNERS amongst us

-Someone tried to scan me today at a graduation party, so I thought back to that Cronenberg film from 1981 that looks like its set in 1972.
+Someone tried to scan me today at a graduation party, so I thought back to that Cronenberg film from 1981 that looks like it's set in 1972.
 Then I found this review I wrote, from 2007.
 Coincidence?

 In America everyone's getting all uptight over who's gonna get that last line on the mirror.
-In Canada they're egoless, locked in lysergic staring contests that go on for years, and the styles of the late 1960s settle in like bears for the 80's winter.
+In Canada they're egoless, locked in lysergic staring contests that go on for years, and the styles of the 1970s settle in like bears for the 80's winter.
 But all the coziness does not come from home, it comes from the laboratory.
 Where America goes to the nightclub to hear Richard Belzer, the people of SCANNERS live at their corporation like hospital interns (Cronenberg's medical experience again) until they psychically meld into their jobs.
 Flesh and nervous systems become corporate walls and crude early versions of the internet.
 Back in the day before digital plasma screens, Cronenberg already suspects that blood flows through LAN cables.

 Cronenberg's violence--however--guarantees you're staying awake.
 No outcome is certain except MACBETH-style mass slaughter.
 Mankind's bloody evolution is ultimately unstoppable and the pulpy, lurid grand schemes of the shadowy corporations are ultimately just another form of evolution, as if the fish had to be duped into growing legs and sucker-punched into breathing air.
 They are forced first, then they learn to like it, then they're addicted.
 Air junkies.
 The other fish won't even let them come home -- they're suspicious, they make air a schedule one narcotic.
 Now there's rows of experimental subjects gasping on the shore, their gills not quite yet lungs, while bearded scientist coelacanths read charts and mutate appendages.
 Long live die neu fish fleische!